ksator/junos-automation-with-ansible/README.md

 Travis CI is testing them.

 ##### Some playbooks interact with Junos:
-ansible-playbook has a built in option to check only the playbook's syntax (--syntax-check).
+ansible-playbook has a built-in option to check only the playbook's syntax (--syntax-check).
 This is how Travis is testing our playbooks that interact with Junos.
-If there are any syntax error, Travis will fail the build and output the errors in the log.
+If there are any syntax errors, Travis will fail the build and output the errors in the log.

 ### More examples on of how to use Ansible with Junos:
 For more examples, you can visit these repositories: